misaelmmorales/Stochastic-pix2vid/readme.md

-# Spatiotemporal geologic CO2 storage prediction
+# Spatiotemporal proxy for geologic CO2 storage prediction

 Repository to accompany the paper: